 - ‘Local Hero’ – pupils have been asked to research people in their family/local community and uncover their ‘stories’.
 A panel will consider the stories and a selection will be chosen to interpret through art, music and creative writing for example.
 We then aim to showcase their stories in an event next year.

 - A cross school version of the carol ‘Angels We Have Heard on High’, the lyrics of which were written by Bishop Chadwick.
+See the carol performed by 2,000 of our pupils here.

 These activities have been carefully planned to embody the key values and message we want to get across to our entire school communities, inspiring learning, togetherness and excellence through the creative arts, where the ethos of Christianity shines through.
 This ambitious project is led by local performer Mike Mcgrother working with teachers in the schools.